 Guide Dogs, Service Animals and Service Dogs

-A customer with a disability that is accompanied by guide dog, service animal or service dog will be allowed access to premises that are open to the public unless otherwise excluded by law.
-"No pet" policies do not apply to guide dogs, service animals and/or service dogs.
+A customer with a disability that is accompanied by a guide dog, service animal or service dog will be allowed access to premises that are open to the public unless otherwise excluded by law.
+“No pet” policies do not apply to guide dogs, service animals and/or service dogs.

 If a guide dog, service animal or service dog is excluded by law (see applicable laws below) Trio Fertility will offer alternative methods to enable the person with a disability to access goods and services, when possible (for example, securing the animal in a safe location and offering the guidance of an employee).

 Recognizing a Guide Dog, Service Dog and/or Service Animal:

 If it is not readily apparent that the animal is being used by the customer for reasons relating to his or her disability, Trio Fertility may request verification from the customer.

 The customer who is accompanied by a guide dog, service dog and/or service animal is responsible for maintaining care and control of the animal at all times.

 If a health and safety concern presents itself for example in the form of a severe allergy to the animal, Trio Fertility will make all reasonable efforts to meet the needs of all individuals.

 - TRIO FERTILITY reviews existing policies and Accessibility for Ontarians with Disabilities Act 2005 (AODA) regularly, and as needed.

 - TRIO FERTILITY ensures practices are consistent with the core principles of independence, dignity, integration and equality of opportunity

 - TRIO FERTILITY implements, monitor’s and evaluates compliance of Accessibility Standards as mandated.